 The six categories of awards are as follows:

-*The Outstanding APHA POD Section Student Poster Abstract category recognizes one poster abstract on public health or disparities.
-The primary author on the public health abstract must be a podiatric medical student and that student must be a member of APHA POD Section as well as a member of APMA.
+*The Outstanding APHA Foot and Ankle Health Section Student Poster Abstract category recognizes one poster abstract on public health or disparities.
+The primary author on the public health abstract must be a podiatric medical student and that student must be a member of APHA Foot and Ankle Health Section as well as a member of APMA.
 Only one winner will be selected to receive $250 and the Arthur E. Helfand, DPM, award.

 The judges will consider the visual design and impact of the poster as well as the significance of the study, including its importance to the advancement of the practice of podiatric medicine.
 Other factors that the judges will evaluate include: the study’s content and clarity; specific number of cases or specimens studied; clinical or research data to support study conclusions; minimum follow-up of one year per patient for results describing surgical procedures; and new or modified techniques as they relate to diagnosis, surgery, complications, or other phases of podiatric medical and surgical problems.

-The APMA Board of Trustees, abstract judges, chair of the Annual Meeting Committee, or employees/independent contractors of APMA are ineligible to participate in the APMA Abstract Competition; with the caveat that residents supervised by the above-referenced parties may participate, but the above-referenced parties may not receive any monetary award.
+The APMA Board of Trustees, abstract judges, chair of the Education Committee, or employees/independent contractors of APMA are ineligible to participate in the APMA Abstract Competition; with the caveat that residents supervised by the above-referenced parties may participate, but the above-referenced parties may not receive any monetary award.

 Questions?
 Email Education and Seal Program Manager Allison J. Fisher.

 No one can match the entertainment options of The National's host city, Orlando!
 Check out our microsite provided by Visit Orlando to learn more about the attractions, restaurants, golf courses, and more available to you when the scientific sessions are over.
 Discover all the places you can receive special discounts with your National conference badge, and purchase tickets to Disney World, Universal Studios, SeaWorld, and more!